Becoming a Professional GenealogistYour strong interest in family has led you to track down your ancestors.

 - Brigham Young University

-- National Genealogical Societies: American Genealogical Studies
+- National Institute for Genealogical Societies: American Genealogical Studies

 - Institutes are run throughout the country.
 These week long institutes have various genealogical areas of intense studies.

 - Institute of Genealogy & Historical Research (IGHR)